kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 The first version of the test verifies that the application is integrated with Kubeflow Pipelines.
 Pipeline and Metadata are the binding “glue” for other Kubeflow components.
 Metadata generation is automatic when Kubeflow Application conforms to standard Kubeflow Pipelines component interface.

-**Entitlement**
+## Entitlements ##
-- Conformant applications are entitled to refer to the application as “Kubeflow Native” or <TBD>.
+- Conformant applications are entitled to refer to the application as “Kubeflow Native”.
 Example usage:
-   - Appending “(Kubeflow Native)” to the distribution name: e.g. SUPER-TRAINER (Kubeflow Native)
+   - Appending “(Kubeflow Native)” to the application name: e.g. SUPER-TRAINER (Kubeflow Native)
    - Reference the Kubeflow Native designation in discussion with customers, or on public documentation
    - Display a logo (to be designed) on the public website and documentation of the application
 - The application may be listed under an application catalog (to be created) under Kubeflow project.